FinalProject0b1100100/tfa_project/README.md

 ### What will you see :outbox_tray:
 ---
-Your start point is shown by green point
+Your start point is shown by green point :herb:
-The route is represented by blue lines
+The route is represented by blue lines :wavy_dash:
-The attractions that we have picked for you is shown by blue pins :round_pushpin:
+The attractions that we have picked for you is shown by blue pins :small_blue_diamond:
 ![The example output](https://raw.githubusercontent.com/FinalProject0b1100100/tfa_project/master/output.png)
 What's more, considerable as we are, if you click the blue pins, you will see the detail information of the attarctions like name, address, suggested viewing time and the type.